Barda Na Dungar

-Barda Na Dungar (Gujarati: બરડાના ડુંગર), preceded by Ajavasnan Matsya, is a Gujarati language poetry collection written by Pravin Pandya.
+Barda Na Dungar, preceded by Ajavasnan Matsya, is a Gujarati language poetry collection written by Pravin Pandya.
 The book won Uma-Snehrashmi Prize (2008-09).

 Content

 The book is consist of 23 poems which have been published in Kavilok, a Gujarati poetry journal, during 1994 to 2004.

 Award

 The book was awarded by Uma-Snehrashmi Prize (2008-09) by Gujarati Sahitya Parishad.